netromdk/vermin/README.md

 It functions by parsing Python code into an abstract syntax tree (AST), which it traverses and matches against internal dictionaries with 222 rules divided into 47 modules, 146 classes/functions/constants members of modules, 26 kwargs of functions, and 4 strftime directives.
 Including looking for v2/v3 `print expr` and `print(expr)`, `long`, f-strings, `"..".format(..)`, imports (`import X`, `from X import Y`, `from X import *`), function calls wrt. name and kwargs, and `strftime`+`strptime` directives used.

 ## Usage
-It is fairly straightforward to use Minpy:
+It is fairly straightforward to use Vermin:
 ```
-./minpy.py /path/to/your/project
+./vermin.py /path/to/your/project
 ```

 ## Examples
 ```
-% ./minpy.py
+% ./vermin.py
-Minpy 0.1
+Vermin 0.1
-Usage: ./minpy.py [options] <python source files and folders..>
+Usage: ./vermin.py [options] <python source files and folders..>

 Options:
   -q      Quite mode.
 It only prints the final versions verdict.